What is a Catalog Item?

 The Product Import API may also be used to import Catalog Items.

 The preview consists of The Threekit Player, and presents a varying view based on the type of asset referenced.
-Models will appear as expected, Materials are presented on a totem, and textures appear as a two-dimensional swatch.
+Models will appear as expected, Materials are presented on a sphere, and textures appear as a two-dimensional swatch.
 Configurable Models and Materials will appear with all corresponding, visible Attributes.

 This Preview is fully interactive.
 Any real-time selection of Attribute Values are reflected in the Player (should supporting, corresponding Logic be established on the referenced 3D Asset).
 Any administrative changes made to the Configuration Form by way of adding/deleting or manipulating Attributes are also reflected in real-time.